the-events-calendar/event-tickets/readme.txt

 * Tweak - Introduce a new "Attendees" link to the WP Admin bar which can take you directly to the Attendees Report page.
 [ET-1079]
 * Tweak - Added the new `tribe_tickets_attendees_csv_export_delimiter` filter to allow changing the delimiter used when generating a CSV export of attendees.
 [ET-1055]
 * Tweak - Adjusted some template override folder paths documented in some of our Tickets-related templates.
 [ET-1051]
+* Language - 2 new strings added, 70 updated, 0 fuzzied, and 1 obsoleted

 = [5.1.2.1] 2021-03-30 =